Magyar57/Fractales/README.md

 ![gl_ui.png](gl_ui.png)

-A screenshot of the FractalesUI-OpenGL window, showing the fractal in read, a grey gradient for the diverging speed, as well as the UI on the top left allowing to control the fractals parameters.
+A screenshot of the FractalesUI-OpenGL window, showing the fractal in red, a grey gradient for the diverging speed, as well as the UI on the top left allowing to control the fractals parameters.

 ## Solution organization